Retirement Party Speech: Say Farewell with humor and class

 Some other unexpected event — Perhaps arrange to have a colleague come up and deliver you a FedEx package as you get ready to start.
 Open it and read the contents which could tell you that your retirement is cancelled, your mother wants you to . . . etc.

 After your attention-getter, take about 30-45 seconds to thank people who are special visitors.
 Recognize family members or others who have traveled to your celebration and aren’t known to those in your company unless they have already been introduced by a previous speaker.
-Be brief and express the wish that people will come up to meet them after the program.
+No long details needed.
+Just encourage people to come up and greet them after the program.

 If you have a long list, save the others till near the end of your speech.
 Don’t ramble on too long or you’ll lose your audience.